sofiawallq/vintage-corner/README.md

 As always [Stack Overflow](https://stackoverflow.com/) has been my go to place everytime I've googled a piece of code for troubleshooting.

 Product info mainly from Wikipedia

+I also chose to ask ChatGPT for a good example of a docstring, which I then altered for the different parts of Python code in the progress.
+But thanks to AI i got a good structure to work with.

 ### Media